 The ES moniker in the Sony lineup stands for “Elevated Standard”.
 The ES series has always represented Sony’s dedication to producing the very best in a category.

 The model we are testing today is the STR-ZA1100ES.
-It sells for just shy of $1,000 and is the second model up in the 2017 ES receiver lineup.
+It sells for just shy of $1,000 and is the second model in the ES receiver lineup.
 In going over the ES receivers, the 1100 appears to be the best value for someone looking for the brain of a home theater.

 Design & Build Quality